baileyjadams/Simulating-the-Influence-of-Temperature-Variation-on-Allowable-Storage-Time-of-Shelled-Corn/README.md

 ## _Outputs of Function_

-This function outputs a summary excel file of important dynamic AST data along with two separate figures.
+This function outputs a summary excel file of important dynamic AST data to the local file directory along with two separate figures.
 The first figure depicts the cumulative summation of percent AST spent, whereas the second figure depicts the days remaining of dynamic AST.

 **Figure 1 Example Output**